Alex Mart, CMT

 Understanding Chronic Pain, Symptoms & Anxiety:

 A quick crash course on how pain/protective symptoms, the brain and nervous system work.
+The videos below are:

-1. Lorimer Moseley - Why Things Hurt
+1. Lorimer Moseley, PT - Why Things Hurt

 (how the nervous system and our perception of threat work and matter)